whooper1995/Web50/README.md

-# Web50
+# Web50 Project 0
-This includes all of the files written for the Web50 course through edx.
+This project is a front end Google Search bar.

+It includes 3 pages: a standard Google Search with a I'm feeling luck button, a Google Image Search, and an advance Google Search.